If you have any more then please feel free to call or e-mail us with them.

 During June and September most of the lifts are shut and the mountains are even more quiet!
 The routes tend to involve a bit more climbing but don’t let it worry you – our van uplifts can easily knock 1000m on the head before you start pedalling.

-– funny one this.
-Our answer used to be ‘not really unless you use them at home’ but the rise and rise of E.N.D.U.R.O. as a way of life (sic) has had a lot of positive effects, one of which is an abundance of knee and elbow pads that are very comfy to pedal in.
+– Yes please!
+There are an abundance of knee and elbow pads that are very comfy to pedal in.
 The result is that there are now very few reasons not to carry some form of protection.
 We love Bliss ARG vertical pads for their lightweight, all day comfort.

 Let’s hope not!
 Seriously, if it’s you’re worried about your riding level then just get in touch with us for a chat.
 It might be a good idea to opt for one of our skills weeks just to be sure

 Don’t be so cheeky!
 This is the Alps, so if you want it any higher or more technical there is always the option to do so.
 Just be careful what you wish for – if it all ends up on one of our ‘day off’ trails then don’t say you weren’t warned!

 – Not exactly an exhaustive kit-list, but here goes:

 - 2 or 3 inner tubes and all of your regular trail tools.